Skindergade 19: Johan Jørgen Bruun and his building

-Johan Jürgen Braun resided on the second floor until at least.
+Johan Jürgen Braun resided on the second floor until at least 1860.
 Carl Christian Leopold Gether was also resident in the ground floor apartment until at least 1850.
 The military officer Christian de Meza resided in the third floor apartment from 1841 to 1850.
 Antonie Wilhelmine Wilder (1801-1856), widow of commercial agent Hans Wilder (1779-1839) operated a private school in her home on the first floor from the first half of the 1840s until after 1850.
 She lived there with her two children (aged 11 and 15), a 34-year-old female teacher, a 25-year-old lodger (student) and one maid at the time of the 1845 census.

-Peder Pedersen Basnæs, an innkeeper, was a new tenant in the basement at the time of the 1840 census.
+Peder Pedersen Basnæs, a barkeeper, was a new tenant in the basement at the time of the 1840 census.
 He lived there with his wife Ingeborg Pedersen Basnæs, their two children (aged 12 and 15) and four lodgers.

 Later history

 The composer Niels W. Gade was a resident in the building from 1861 to 1863.
 He was a professor at the music academy and also worked as organist at Holmen Church.
 The naval officer Edouard Suenson was a resident in the building in 1864.

+A. Søeborg's Fabrikker operated a chocolate shop in the building in 1872.

-The retired ballet dancer and correographer August Bournonville resided in the third floor apartment in 1877.
+The retired ballet dancer and choreographer August Bournonville resided in the third floor apartment in 1877.
 Juliette Price, Bournonville's favourite dancer, was a resident of the building in 1776–99.